Rolphs/Voronoi-Maker/ui/README.md

 Place icons, Qt Designer `.ui` files, or style sheets inside a `ui/resources/` folder.
 The launcher does not depend on those assets yet, but the directory is reserved so new assets can be referenced consistently across platforms.

+## Manual preview testing

+Automated GUI tests are not wired up yet.
+Developers can exercise the preview manually with the following steps:

+1. Install dependencies (including VTK/vedo) with `poetry install`.
+2. Launch the UI via `poetry run python ui/main.py`.
+3. Load an STL mesh using **Load STL…** or by dragging a `.stl` file onto the window.
+The controller parses the mesh with `voronoimaker.io.load_stl` and forwards it to the preview.
+4. Adjust Voronoi parameters and press **Apply Voronoi** to refresh the preview.
+   The current implementation stores the parameters on the mesh metadata until the full pipeline is available.
+5. Use **Export STL…** to write the (placeholder) Voronoi mesh to disk.
+The UI proposes a filename derived from the source STL.

+If the preview reports that OpenGL is unavailable, verify that a suitable GPU driver and VTK runtime are installed on the host system.
+Offscreen/headless environments typically require VirtualGL or similar tooling to enable rendering.